Volcanic winter: Weathering effects

 The weathering of a sufficiently large volume of rapidly erupted volcanic materials has been proposed as an important factor in Earth's silicate weathering cycle, which operates on a timescale of tens of millions of years.
 During this process, weathered silicate minerals react with carbon dioxide and water, resulting in the formation of magnesium carbonate and calcium carbonate.
-These carbonates are then removed from the atmosphere and sequestrated on the ocean floor.
+These carbonates represent a removal of carbon dioxide from the atmosphere and its sequestration on the ocean floor.
 The eruption of a large volume of volcanic materials can enhance weathering processes, thereby lowering atmospheric CO_{2} levels and contributing to global temperature reduction.

 The rapid emplacement of mafic large igneous provinces has the potential to cause a swift decline in atmospheric CO_{2} content, leading to a multi-million-year-long icehouse climate.
 A notable example is the Sturtian glaciation, (Note: The Sturtian glaciation is controversially referred to as "Snowball Earth.") which is considered the most severe and widespread known glacial event in Earth's history.
 This glaciation is believed to have been caused by the weathering of erupted Franklin Large Igneous Province.

 Past volcanic coolings

 Tree-ring-based temperature reconstructions, historical records of dust veils, and ice cores studies have confirmed that some of the coldest years during the last five millennia were directly caused by massive volcanic injections of SO_{2}.

 Northern Hemisphere coolings are observed following major volcanic eruptions, and temperatures are reconstructed from tree-ring data.

 Hemispheric temperature anomalies resulting from volcanic eruptions have primarily been reconstructed based on tree-ring data for the past two millennia.
-(Note: Each reconstruction results different magnitudes of volcanic coolings) For earlier periods in the Holocene, the identification of frost rings that coincide with large ice core sulfate spikes serves as an indicator of severe volcanic winters.
+(Note: Each reconstruction resul-s different magnitudes of volcanic coolings) For earlier periods in the Holocene, the identification of frost rings that coincide with large ice core sulfate spikes serves as an indicator of severe volcanic winters.
 (Note: Frost damage implies a rare occurrence of temperatures dropping below freezing during the growing season.)
 The quantification of volcanic coolings further back in time during the Last Glacial Period is made possible by annually resolved δ^{18}O records.
 (Note: δ^{18}O record is proxy of local temperatures.)

 This is a non-exhaustive compilation of notable and consequential coolings that have been definitively attributed to volcanic aerosols, although the source volcanos of the aerosols are rarely identified.